 until the completion of the improvements has been approved by the proper authorities and a map satisfactory to the Planning Board has been submitted indicating the location of monuments marking all underground utilities as actually installed.

 If the subdivider completes all required improvements according to subparagraph (2) then said map shall be submitted prior to endorsement of the plat by the authorized Planning Board officer.
-However, if the subdivider elects to provide a bond or certified check for all required improvements as specified in subparagraph (1) such bond shall not be released until such a map is submitted.
+However, if the subdivider elects to provide Security for all required improvements as specified in subparagraph (1) such Security shall not be released until such a map is submitted.

 B. Modification of Design of Improvements